jeffblackadar/sensation/paradata.md

 ## Macro Paradata:

-1. **Why has the resource being created and for what audience?**  This virtual map is created for three audiences
+1. **Why has the resource being created and for what audience?**  This virtual map is created for three audiences:
    1. Users who would like to discover landmarks of Hopewell Furnace by walking to a virtual placement of them.
    2. People who would like to create their own virtual maps.
    3. Users of Leaflet who may wish to adapt the techniques.